 - Assistive Devices for People with Hearing, Voice, Speech, or Language Disorders (National Institute on Deafness and Other Communication Disorders)

-- How Does Rehabilitative & Assistive Technology Benefit People With Disabilities?
-(National Institute of Child Health and Human Development) Also in Spanish
+- How Does Rehabilitative Technology Benefit People with Disabilities?
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 - Rehabilitation Engineering: What is Rehabilitation Engineering?
 (National Institute of Biomedical Imaging and Bioengineering) Also in Spanish

-- Rehabilitative and Assistive Technology: Overview (National Institute of Child Health and Human Development)
+- Rehabilitative and Assistive Technology: Overview (Eunice Kennedy Shriver National Institute of Child Health and Human Development)

-- Speech-to-Speech Relay Service (Federal Communications Commission) - PDF
+- Speech to Speech Relay Service (Federal Communications Commission)

-- Stay Healthy on the Road (Christopher and Dana Reeve Paralysis Resource Center)
+- Stay Healthy on the Road (Christopher and Dana Reeve Foundation Paralysis Resource Center)

 - Travelers with Disabilities and Medical Conditions (Transportation Security Administration)

 - What Are Some Types of Assistive Devices and How Are They Used?
-(National Institute of Child Health and Human Development) Also in Spanish
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

-- What Are Some Types of Rehabilitative Technologies (National Institute of Child Health and Human Development) Also in Spanish
+- What Are Some Types of Rehabilitative Technologies?
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)